CDT Day 82: Rabbit Ears Pass to some ridge in the Rabbit Ears Range – Big Agnes Camp to Favorite Spot Camp

 The trail went from paved road to dirt road to paved highway.
 We turned left and down onto the busy road, thankful for a wide shoulder.
 The sun quickly turned up the heat for our push across the wide valley of pasture and abandoned cabins.
 Spice gave some water and a Lära Bar to an intriguing individual walking in the opposite direction wearing one sock and no shoes.

 We received the scare of a lifetime when a truck going our direction decided to pass a slower moving vehicle as it was even with us (if that makes any sense).
 Not expecting this one bit, Spice and I just about sh*t ourselves when the truck hurtled by, just a foot or two from Spice’s right shoulder.
-We move far off the road for oncoming traffic, but this came from behind with no warning, and left me a little shaky and juiced with adrenaline.
+We generally move far off the road for oncoming traffic, but this came from behind with no warning, and left me a little shaky and juiced with adrenaline.
 “Aren’t you afraid of bears, or mountain lions, or snakes?”
 “Do you carry a gun?”
 These are common questions we hikers hear.
 No, I’m not really afraid of animals.
 Cars are by far the most dangerous things I encounter on the CDT.
 Cars and other humans with guns.

 Hunters were everywhere, driving trucks, driving ATVs, camping here, camping there.
 I found it mighty disconcerting to have such a large contingent of dudes wearing camo wandering, stalking, waiting in the woods.
 With just hikers around, I know that I can take a piss in peace if the trail is empty within sight.
 Now?
 Who knows who’s out there looking?
 As dusk faded to night, Spice and I started hiding off of the road whenever a truck rolled by.
 Better to be unseen than risk any kind of interaction.
 We heard a gunshot or two.